MicrosoftDocs/visualstudio-docs/docs/python/template-azure-cloud-service.md

 # Azure Cloud Service Projects for Python

-The Python Tools for Visual Studio (PTVS) provides templates to help you get started creating Azure Cloud Services using Python.
+Python Tools for Visual Studio (PTVS) provides templates to help you get started creating Azure Cloud Services using Python.

 A [Cloud Service](http://go.microsoft.com/fwlink/?LinkId=306052) consists of any number of *worker roles* and *web roles*, each of which performs a conceptually separate task but can be separately replicated across visual machines as needed for scaling.
 Web roles provide hosting for front-end web applications.
 Where Python is concerned, any web framework that supports WSGI can be used to write such an application (as supported by the [Web Project Template](template-web.md)).
 Worker roles are intended for long-running processes that do not interact directly with users.
 They typically make use of the [data](http://go.microsoft.com/fwlink/?LinkId=401571) and [app service](http://go.microsoft.com/fwlink/?LinkId=401572) libraries, which may be installed with `pip install`&nbsp;[`azure`](http://pypi.org/project/azure).